Atluss/Go-Nats-Api-Example/README.md

 =====================

 This example show how to use [Nats](https://www.nats.io/) to create API.
-Project use [Go modules](https://github.com/golang/go/wiki/Modules) to download downgrade dependencies.
+Project use [Go modules](https://github.com/golang/go/wiki/Modules) to download dependencies.

 Docker
 -----------------------------------